mousemke/flounder/README.md

 + `multipleTags` - (boolean) Determines how a multi-select box is displayed

 + `multipleMessage` - (string) If there are no tags, this is the message that will be displayed in the selected area when there are multiple options selected

++ `noMoreOptionsMessage` - message to display when there are no option left (default : 'No more options to add.' )

 + `onChange` - (function) Triggered when the selection is changed